See below two descriptions of my former research activities—one aimed towards physicists, and the other aimed towards the general public..

 The most exhilarating puzzle in modern physics (in my opinion) is that for all our successes, we still don’t know what most of the universe is made of.
 85% of the matter in the universe is “dark”, meaning that it doesn’t interact with light.
 We know that it’s there, though, because it interacts with gravity—we can see its effects on the speed of galaxies’ rotation, the deflection of light by galaxies and galactic clusters, and even the evolution of the universe as a whole.

-As a particle physicist, I’m interested in the nature of dark matter at the most fundamental level.
+As a particle physicist, my focus was the nature of dark matter at the most fundamental level.
 What is dark matter made of?
 It’s not composed of atoms or their constituents (protons, neutrons, and electrons).
 It’s not composed of some of the more exotic particles we’ve observed, such as neutrinos.
 But it is almost certainly made of some individual particle or particles.
 (If you don’t believe me, XKCD has a succinct if snarky response.)

 So what is it?
 No one knows, but there are ideas!
 One of the most popular is called the Weakly Interacting Massive Particle, or WIMP.
 In this hypothesis, dark matter is made of fundamental particles around the mass of 100 protons—the same mass as a silver atom.
 These particles can interact very rarely with normal atoms through the Weak Nuclear Force.
 If WIMPs are real, there’s a bunch of them!
 In every square meter of space on Earth, there should be about 300 WIMPs.
 But as mentioned, they only rarely collide with matter.
 Over the course of your lifetime, you might only have one or two atoms in your body be hit by a WIMP; the rest will just pass through as if you weren’t even there.